rxweb/rxweb/docs/reactive-form-validators/validation-decorators/maxDate.md

 <li>Apply MaxDate validation based on matched condition in the form, like if the userName is ‘John’ then the birthDate value should be valid date does not exceed the maximum date.</li>
 <li>Adding Custom Message on registrationDate Field.</li>
 <li>Adding value which you want to restrict number in the property.
 The maximum date is '2018,7,30'. </li>
-<li>Apply dynamic validation, If the validation will be changed based on some criteria in the application.</li>
+<li>Apply maxDate validation dynamically based on server rules.</li>
 </ol>
 Let’s see how MaxDate validator fulfil the need.